jlassig/JournalProgram/README.md

 # Overview
-This software, written in Kotlin, is used to help a user to Journal.
+This software, written in Kotlin, is used to help a user to write in their journal.
 There are two options for entries.
 One where the program picks a random prompt and the user then writes to this prompt.
 Another is where the user enters their mood and what they were